yljiang/FP-Challenge/README.md

 # Fresh Prints Tech Challenge!!!!!!!!!!!

-## Acknowledgements

-The following seed is forked from https://github.com/btford/angular-express-seed and modified.
-Outdated imports were updated for simplicity.

 ## Introduction
 Hello fellow coders.
 Welcome to the Fresh Prints coding challenge!
 Here, we will give you what you need to get started.